-Our early intervention playgroups are designed help children learn in a play environment where they have opportunities to socialize with other children of all abilities.
+Our playgroups for children ages birth to 5 are designed help children learn in a play environment where they have opportunities to socialize with other children of all abilities.
 We support the caregiver-child relationship within a safe and secure learning environment.
 Our goal is for each child to develop the self-confidence, independence, and foundation for all future learning.

-Toddlers have fun and develop new interests, become familiar with preschool routines, and learn to interact with a variety of adults and children in a comfortable environment.
+Toddlers and young children have fun and develop new interests, become familiar with preschool routines, and learn to interact with a variety of adults and children in a comfortable environment.
 They practice independence and self-help skills, develop movement, communication and social skills, and make friends!

 Caregivers have the opportunity to support their child and participate in activities together.
 They can share their successes and concerns, ask questions related to their child's development, and participate in community activities and outings with other families

 Our playgroups emphasize learning basic concepts and skills through hands-on experiences and activities that promote sensory exploration, fine motor, pre-literacy, problem solving, and social skill development.

 Adventure Pals (Ages 24 - 36 months):

 This inclusive structured playgroup, led by an early childhood special educator, focuses on learning basic concepts and skills through hands-on experiences and activities.
 Our curriculum is designed to prepare children for their next learning experience, while parents learn how play and exploration enhances their child's development.